 So far, I have posted twelve reflections — those indicated in the first column.
 You can click on the images there or use the navigation bar toward the top of each page.
 I have come to know something about these individuals over the years — often as historical figures, but sometimes in person — and I am trying to learn more, and sharing that knowledge with anyone who might be interested.
 So, welcome!
 And enjoy!

-Click Image Above for the Video
+Click Image Above for the Letter

 Jubilee 2025